Skip to main content

 Although existing legislation provides some protection, it is insufficient to address the specific challenges AI systems may bring.

-• address risks specifically created by AI applications;
+- address risks specifically created by AI applications

-• propose a list of high-risk applications;
+- determine a list of high-risk applications

-• set clear requirements for AI systems for high risk applications;
+- set clear requirements for AI systems for high-risk applications

 A risk-based approach